APRx History

 The Birth of APRx Legislative Advocacy

 In 2003 the board hired government affairs specialist Richard Beck, R.Ph., as vice president for pharmacy affairs.
-Beck had worked 10 years at Texas Pharmacy Association and eight years as executive director of the Arkansas Pharmacists Association.
 APRx’s success in the Texas Legislature led to the 2009 formation of the Texas Pharmacy Business Council (TPBC), a subsidiary of APRx, and Beck became executive director.
-In May 2012, Beck left TPBC to pursue other interests and was replaced as executive director by Michael Wright, a longtime advocacy executive for Hoffman LaRoche.
+Beck was succeeded in May 2022 by Michael Wright, who now oversees nationwide advocacy effort as VP of government relations.

-APRx also sponsors a political action committee – APRxPAC – to help support the election and re-election of lawmakers who support independent pharmacy.
+APRx also sponsors a political action committee in Texas – APRxPAC – to help support the election and re-election of lawmakers who support independent pharmacy.

 A New Era at APRx